 Here's a few realizations when I was was self-reflecting these past few days.
 I've realized that

-I don't understand color and how it works at all.
+a) I don't understand color and how it works at all.
 Also, i can never get the color right.
 I know people say practice, but it'll be great if there's guidance.
 Guess I'll have to be a Master Colorist the hard way.

 b)I need to find a way to be motivated instead of constantly being lackadaisical .